microsoft/onnxruntime/docs/tutorials/csharp/stable-diffusion-csharp.md

 - Copy the folders with the ONNX files to the C# project folder `\StableDiffusion\StableDiffusion`.
 The folders to copy are: `unet`, `vae_decoder`, `text_encoder`, `safety_checker`.

+## Understanding the model in Python with Diffusers from Hugging Face

+When taking a prebuilt model and operationalizing it, its useful to take a moment and understand the models in this pipeline.
+This code is based on the Hugging Face Diffusers Library and Blog.
+If you want to learn more about how it works [check out this amazing blog post](https://huggingface.co/blog/stable_diffusion) for more details!

 ## Inference with C#
 Now lets start to breakdown how to inference in C#!
 The `unet` model takes the text embedding of the user prompt created by the [CLIP model](https://huggingface.co/docs/transformers/model_doc/clip) that connects text and image.
 The latent noisy image is created as a starting point.
 The scheduler algorithm and the `unet` model work together to denoise the image to create an image that represents the text prompt.
 Lets look at the code.